WaliDev/WALi-OpenNWA/README.txt

   - all       Build everything!

 You can pass 'arch=x86' to SCons if you are on a 64-bit Linux machine to get a 32-bit build.
-(The 32 and 64 bit builds live next to each other, so it's not either-or.)
+(The 32 and 64 bit builds live next to each other, so they can coexist.)
 Note: because of the way 'cmake' is called for the Google Test library, you probably won't be able to do this for the 'tests' or 'all' pseudo-targets.

 There is also a Visual Studio 2005 project, though the NWA unit tests aren't hooked up for this at all.

+WALi and OpenNWA are built to a single library, which will be copied into the lib/ or lib64/ directory.
+Addons will be built to other shared libraries in that directory.

 Building Documentation